 While ARM Streamline provides a large variety of target information, sometimes you might require extra context.
-Streamline Annotate lets you add color coded, timestamped annotations to your code.
+Streamline Annotate lets you instrument your source code by adding annotations to it.

 When the user space application writes to the gator annotate socket, the gator driver integrates the recorded annotate-driven output into the Streamline sample and trace capture report.
 The annotated text is marked with a thread identifier, which keeps the data uncluttered and eliminates the need for user mutexes.